 (A warning that there will be moderate plot spoilers ahead!!
-If you have any interest in Cursed Child but aren't already familiar with Harry Potter and the Cursed Child, it's actually one of those things that I'd recommend just checking out for yourself without reading too much about it.
+If you have any interest in Cursed Child but aren't already familiar with it, I would actually recommend not even reading my review, and just checking the book out for yourself without learning too much about it.
 The less you know going into it, the better, I think.
 It does contain a lot of neat surprises.
-For the sake of this review, however, I just don't know how to talk about the script without discussing its unusual plot.)
+For the sake of this review, however, I just don't know how to talk about the script without discussing its unusual plot in depth.)

 Let's Talk Characters

-One of the strengths of Harry Potter is how, in spite of having so many characters, they're all so distinct and memorable.
+One of the consistent strengths of Harry Potter is how, in spite of having so many characters, they're all so distinct and memorable.
 It's a tradition that thankfully continues in Cursed Child.
 I can't think of anyone who didn't stand out in some way.
 Unfortunately, there are some other issues with the characters' portrayal, and it's much more of a mixed bag this time around.

 The new characters are also hit and miss.
 Despite being the main protagonist, Albus was probably the character I was the most neutral about.
 I didn't like or dislike him either way.
 He was just there.
 I also wish Rose had been handled differently and been given a larger role (more on her below).

-I was especially baffled by *spoiler* becoming a Death Eater.
+I was especially baffled by *spoiler* of all people suddenly becoming a Death Eater.
 Just, whaa?
 Really?

 Scorpius was the best part.
 He's an endearing and well-developed character.
 I like the implication that Draco deliberately raised his son to be a better person than how he himself was raised.
-As for Delphini, I don't want to give the details away, but I will say that she was a good example of an "interesting idea, flawed execution".
+As for Delphini, I don't want to give the details away, but I will say that she was a good example of "interesting idea, flawed execution."